-Day Group begins Wednesday June 6 at 11-12:30, we will try for the 1st and third Wednesdays
+Day Group first and third Wednesdays at 11-12:30, we will try for the 1st and third Wednesdays

 This will be a multi age, multi-condition, all gender group.
 I facilitate this group by leading relaxation, sharing information from pain science, making a space for everyone to share where they are at without being judged or blamed.
 We will explore physical & psychological coping strategies and somatic tools to increase ease.
 I am not a medical provider so I approach pain relief though an understanding of the neuroscience of pain.